 OH MAGADHEERA!
-Thy canvas is so large, so bright and so beautiful.
+Thy canvas is so large, so bright, and so beautiful.
 I give in to your might and surrender myself and my senses too.
 Painted in testosterene, and splashed with everything that is majestic, masculine, and mind-fraking, Magadheera – you blow me away.
 Quite literally.
 Every.
 Single.
 Time.

 Just as I sat down to the starting credits of Magadheera, the brief teasing images over the sounds of clashing swords and the voice of a warrior screaming Bhairava, leaves me with an intense feeling of anticipation.
 The sense of urgency, and the curiosity to see events unfold grips you completely.
 And this is what exactly keeps me glued through the entire length of the movie even though, the pace isn’t as steady.

 Item number done.
 Whistles blown.
 Hero now approaches his destiny on a rainy day where a mere touch with his ‘bandee’ – Indu, generates electricity of the fluorescent kind.
 Now there’s a lot of flirting going on here.
-And instead of me getting annoyed at Indu, I just keep convincing myself – this is for the greater good innit.
+And instead of me getting annoyed at Indu, I just keep convincing myself – this is for the greater good.
 The greater good of keeping me waiting as my neurons get fried over silly incidents – such as Indu falling in love when she sees the dude beat the shit out of rowdy eveteasers.
 The ‘confusion’ game continues until the dude cleverly decodes it by another ‘conduction’ incident.
-What we as audiences are left is to watch another awesome song to unleash which sports lyrics such as – The rain can touch you and so can the light, then why this indifference with me.
+What we as audiences are left is to watch another awesome song to unleash, which sports lyrics such as – The rain can touch you and so can the light, then why this indifference with me.

 Add to that, some metaphoric splitting of water streams, and we have already covered all aspects of physics – from gravity, air drag and lift to fluid mechanics.
 And add some beautiful dusk shots, what’s there not to love.

-But whilst the dude is still wondering why this conduction electricity keeps occuring [ and possibly very concerned about how he's gonna make love ], Indu’s Appa makes a deadly entry, just to be completely pwned by a super throat-choking dude move.
+But whilst the dude is still wondering why this conduction electricity keeps occurring [ and possibly very concerned about how he’s gonna make love ], Indu’s Appa makes a deadly entry, just to be completely pwned by a super throat-choking dude move.

 And oh BTW, the villain guy – Billa is ever horny and is also quite good in calculating projectile ranges in javelin.
 This movie is turning out to be so much more educational than I expected.
 Billa kills anyone at will, and is a rich royal dude [ going by his blue Sherwani and lovely turban ].
-But he is very superstitious and keep visiting that Aghora Baba who educates him of the reincarnation theory.
+But he is very superstitious and keep visiting that Aghora Baba who educates him about the reincarnation theory.
 This leaves him no options but to lust over Indu.
 But what he doesn’t know is that Kala Bhairava, even in a plasma state, won’t let him do THAT.

 Conspiracy theory kicks in, and silly Indu falls for it.
 Villain and Hero fight, cars explode, choppers appear with Rajputana aviation painted on them, and the prophecy comes alive – the birds shall fly away, the bright Sun shall turn Black, and the dude shall appeareth like a volcano.
 And so he does.

 And with a sequence involving helicopter hanging, the dude tries to impress Indu.
 But yet again, the conduction electricity and gravity lets our dude down [ literally ].
 Now he’s freefalling at 9.81m/s2 and simultaneously getting flashbacks from his distant past.
-And from that great height he could have been crushed, but he’s saved fortunately by the buoyancy and density of water.
+And from that great height, he could have been crushed.
+But he’s saved fortunately by the buoyancy and density of water.
 Phew!